-In the United States, there were 8,200 jobs for Marine Architect in 2016.
+There were about 8,200 jobs for Marine Architect in 2016 (in the United States).
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,000 new jobs for Marine Architect by 2026.
-The BLS estimates 600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 600 job openings in this field each year.

 The states with the most job growth for Marine Architect are Rhode Island, New Jersey, and Virginia.
 Watch out if you plan on working in Wisconsin, Pennsylvania, or Oregon.
 These states have the worst job growth for this type of profession.